leifj/LZ1AQ-Loop-Controller/README.md

 * no flipped NC relay
 * RESTful API
 * hyperscript+pico web
+* relay 4 always used for controlling power to the loop controller

 The rest of the readme is as I found it.
+The screnshots no longer match because the UI is new.
+I may get around to new screnshots eventually.

 # LZ1AQ Loop Controller 🕹️